waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Warp Tiles (1x1):** To re-use an instant warp tile after arriving on it, you must first step off the tile and then step back on.
 - **Ledge Traversal:** Moving down onto a ledge tile automatically results in a two-tile jump to the tile below the ledge.
 - **Pikachu Following Mechanic (CRITICAL):** If Pikachu is directly adjacent to the player in the direction of intended movement, AND the player is not already facing Pikachu, the first button press will only turn the player to face Pikachu.
 A second button press in the same direction is required to move onto Pikachu's tile.
 This does not apply if the player is already facing Pikachu or if Pikachu is not in the direction of movement.
+- **Pikachu Trap Mechanic:** On Rocket Hideout floors, interacting with a specific Pikachu can trigger a trap that locks the player on an impassable tile.
+This trap is escaped by pressing the 'B' button.

 # III.
 Tile Type Glossary (Observed)